jbush001/NyuziProcessor/README.md

 ## Build (Linux & MacOS)

-Download and build Verilator as follows (although some Linux package managers have it, it is out of date):
+Download and build Verilator as follows (although some Linux package managers have it, it is out of date).
+From the top level directory of this project:

     cd tools
     curl http://www.veripool.org/ftp/verilator-3.876.tgz | tar xz